We receive an extra amount of money from the government to implement a "measurable and sustained improvement in school PE and sport".

 Use the expertise of specialist PE practitioners to work alongside teachers in lessons to increase their subject knowledge and confidence in PE.

 Provide quality-assured professional training for staff to raise their confidence and competence in teaching PE and sport.

 Continue to have links with PE teachers in local secondary schools to help teachers improve their PE and sport provision in school.

-Buy specialist PE and Sport equipment to support and promote regular intra school competitions and playground games at lunch time.
+Buy specialist PE and Sport equipment to support and promote regular intra-school competitions and introduce new playground games at lunch time.

 Provide training for, and employ, a play leader to develop playground games at lunchtimes.

 To establish regular, intra-school sports competitions for KS1 and KS2.

 Ensure that 40% of pupils access competitive inter-school sport.

 Ensure that all pupils can swim at least 25m by the end of KS2.